 - M.S.
 Technology & Innovation

 *AEST is also part of a Multidisciplinary Studies major in Entertainment Technology.

 *AEST offers an Integrative STEM Education Methods Minor (ISEM) for Early Childhood (ERCH & ECSP) Majors.

-- The new Master of Education in Technology & Innovation degree program provides you with the opportunity to customize a graduate program of study to fit your life situations and professional development needs.
+- The new Master of Science in Technology & Innovation degree program provides you with the opportunity to customize a graduate program of study to fit your life situations and professional development needs.